 All eligible home buyers purchasing a home offered through the Neighborhood Stabilization Program (NSP) whose total household income does not exceed 80% of the Median Family Income (MFI) may be eligible for additional NSP purchase assistance that is forgiven after 15 years of residency.
 Should the home owner vacate the property during the 15 year term and no longer reside in the home, the entire principal amount of the assistance loan will then become due and payable to the city of St. Petersburg and no forgiveness will occur.

-Assistance is available to home buyers whose Household income exceeds 80% MFI but is less than 120% MFI: All eligible home buyers purchasing an NSP home, whose total income is at or below 120%, but more than 80% MFI may apply for a $6,000 10 year amortizing loan with monthly payments of $50.00
+Assistance is available to home buyers purchasing an NSP home, whose Household income exceeds 80% MFI but is less than 120% MFI: All eligible home buyers purchasing an NSP home, whose total income is at or below 120%, but more than 80% MFI may apply for up to a $16,000 10 year amortizing loan with monthly payments of $133.33 depending on loan amount.

 Median Family Income (MFI) is annually defined by the U.S. Department of Housing & Urban Development (HUD).
 HUD establishes the MFI specific to the geographic area it applies to and adjusts the MFI for the number of occupants, related or not, that occupy the home.
 The chart below lists the maximum annual gross household income for the City of St. Petersburg for 80% MFI and 120% groups, adjusted for household size.